Braselton, Georgia

-Braselton (/ˈbræzəltən/ BRAZ-əl-tən) is a town in Barrow, Gwinnett, Hall, and Jackson counties in the U.S. state of Georgia, approximately 49 mi northeast of Atlanta.
-As of the 2010 census, the town had a population of 7,511, and in 2018 the estimated population was 11,652.
+Braselton (/ˈbræzəltən/ BRAZ-əl-tən) is a town in Jackson, Barrow, Gwinnett, and Hall counties in the U.S. state of Georgia, approximately 49 mi northeast of Atlanta.
+As of the 2020 census, the town had a population of 13,403, and in 2024 the estimated population was 17,390, making it the town in Georgia with the largest population growth.

-The Gwinnett and Barrow County portions of Braselton are part of the Atlanta–Sandy Springs–Marietta, GA, Metropolitan Statistical Area, and the Hall County portion is part of both the Atlanta and Gainesville, GA Metropolitan Statistical Areas.
-The remaining Jackson County portion of Braselton is not part of any core based statistical area.
+The Jackson County portion of Braselton is part of the Jefferson, GA, micropolitan statistical area, while the Gwinnett and Barrow County portions are part of Metro Atlanta, and the Hall County portion is part of the Gainesville, Georgia metropolitan area.

 History

 The first permanent settlement at Braselton was made in 1884.
 The town is named after Harrison Braselton, a poor dirt farmer who married Susan Hosch, the daughter of a rich plantation owner.
 Braselton built a home on 786 acre of land he purchased north of the Hosch Plantation.
 The land he purchased was later called Braselton.
 The Georgia General Assembly incorporated Braselton as a town in 1916.